danielmoisa/matiq/Readme.md

 ## Quick Start

-1. Set up Keycloak and configure groups (`workflow-viewers`, `workflow-managers`)
+1. `make docker-compose`
+2. Import keycloak.json to create a new realm at `http://localhost:8888`.
-2. Configure environment variables for database and Keycloak
+3. Configure environment variables for database and Keycloak.
-3. Run the Go backend: `go run cmd/workflow-builder-backend/main.go`
+4. Run the Go backend: `make run`
+5. Create web/.env and add the variables from env.local.
-4. Start the Next.js frontend: `npm run dev`
+6. Start the Next.js frontend: `make run-web`
-5. Access the application at `http://localhost:3000`
+7. Access the application at `http://localhost:3000`
+8. Access api swagger at `http://localhost:8080/swagger/index.html`